WinterAxis/ESV-MD-Bible/The_Bible_esv/54_1_Timothy/1_Tim_6.md

 O Timothy, guard the deposit entrusted to you.
 Avoid the irreverent babble and contradictions of what is falsely called "knowledge,"

 ###### 21
 for by professing it some have swerved from the faith.
-Grace be with you. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Grace be with you.

 ***